dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

     **Resend Invitation**.

-*   To resend the invitation to multiple invitees simultaneously, select the invitees for which to resend invitations and use the *Manage Selected* icon
+*   To resend the invitation to multiple invitees simultaneously, select the invitees for which to resend invitations and use **Manage Selected**
     |multiselect_menu|.

 Revoking Invitations